 Q: I am identified as an organ donor on my driver's license.
 Is this sufficient to ensure that my brain will be donated for research?

 A: No. Organ donation preference status on an ID card is about donating organs for transplant, not for medical science.
-You will need to register with PREDICT-HD if you wish your brain tissue to be donated for this research.
+You will need to have previously registered with PREDICT-HD if you wish your brain tissue to be donated for this research.

 Q: If I register to donate my brain for HD research, is that all I need to do to ensure my brain will be properly donated to PREDICT-HD?